Jonah: Cultural influence

-In Turkish, "Jonah fish" (in Turkish yunus baligi) is the term used for dolphins.
-A long-established expression among sailors uses the term, "a Jonah", to mean a sailor or a passenger whose presence on board brings bad luck and endangers the ship.
-Later, this meaning was extended to mean, "a person who carries a jinx, one who will bring bad luck to any enterprise."
+In Turkish, "Jonah's fish" (yunus balığı) is the term used for dolphins.
+A long-established expression among sailors uses the term "a Jonah" to mean a sailor/passenger whose presence on board brings bad luck and endangers the ship.
+Later, this meaning was extended to "a person who carries a jinx, one who will bring bad luck to any enterprise."

 Despite its brevity, the Book of Jonah has been adapted numerous times in literature and in popular culture.
 In Herman Melville's Moby-Dick (1851), Father Mapple delivers a sermon on the Book of Jonah.
 Mapple asks why Jonah does not show remorse for disobeying God while he is inside of the fish.
-He comes to the conclusion that Jonah admirably understands that "his dreadful punishment is just."
-Carlo Collodi's The Adventures of Pinocchio (1883) features the title character and his father Geppetto being swallowed by "the Terrible Dogfish," an allusion to the story of Jonah.
+He concludes that Jonah admirably understands that "his dreadful punishment is just."
+Carlo Collodi's The Adventures of Pinocchio (1883) features the title character and his father Geppetto being swallowed by "the Terrible Dogfish", an allusion to the story of Jonah.
 Walt Disney's 1940 film adaptation of the novel retains this allusion.
 The story of Jonah was adapted into Phil Vischer and Mike Nawrocki's animated film Jonah: A VeggieTales Movie (2002).
-In the film, Jonah is swallowed by a gargantuan whale.
-The film was Big Idea Entertainment's first full-length theatrical release and it earned approximately $6.5 million on its first weekend.
+In the film, Jonah (portrayed by Archibald Asparagus) is swallowed by a gargantuan whale.